boneskull/declutter/README.md

 Categorizes files by type (archive, image, audio, document, etc.) and moves them into destination directories.

-Configurable via a `.declutter.yml` placed in the directory to declutter.
 Globs supported.
 Theoretically, you can configure it to move files *outside* of the directory, and not just into subdirs.

 I wrote this because I have way too much crap in my `Downloads` folder.